lim-yoona/ymdb/README.md

 # tinyKVStore
 tinyKVStore is a simple KV storage system that supports storing KV pairs of string types.
-It maintains a skiplist in memory to speed up key retrieval and stores values on disk.
+It maintains a skiplist in memory to speed up key retrieval and stores values in WAL files on disk.

+## Config
+Before using, you need to modify some config items in `./config/ymDB.yaml`.

 ## Usage
 Run the following command to start a tingKVStore database: